-My first love in life turned out to be a honey-haired, ocean-eyed twelve-year-old girl whom I met on Cape Cod during the summer of 1967.
+My first love in life turned out to be a honey-haired, ocean-eyed, 12-year-old girl whom I met on Cape Cod during the summer of 1967.
 While I haven’t seen her since, Cindy remains like a fixed star in my mind, a dimpled spot of rapture in the midst of the clumsiness of preadolescence.

 We met by happenstance on an elongated stretch of Nauset Beach in Orleans where we were both looking for wampum, the distinctive shells found along the Eastern seashore beaches, which Native Americans used to use as a currency.
-I noticed her straight away, a young colt with long blonde hair that parted her back and light-azure eyes that framed her angular face.
-That she had newly mounted braces on her teeth that accentuated her crater-like dimples only added to the luster.
+I noticed her right away, a young colt with long blonde hair that parted her back, and sea-green eyes that framed her angular face.
+That she had newly mounted braces on her teeth, which accentuated her crater-like dimples only added to the luster.

 Before long, we exchanged names, hers was Cindy, and we continued on our mutual excursion together along the outer beach of Cape Cod.
 “What grade are you going into this fall?”
 I asked her as I found another piece of wampum, which I coyly gave to her.

 “Seventh at my local junior high in New Jersey!”
-Cindy replied sprightly.
-She beamed when I informed her that I too was about to embark on an identical academic sojourn in Wellesley, Massachusetts.
+Cindy replied brightly.
+She beamed when I informed her that I too was about to embark on an identical academic sojourn in my hometown of Wellesley, Massachusetts.
 We both giggled shyly, paused for an instant, and then blurted out to one other, “What is your birthday?”

 “January 28th!” we clamored to one another in unison.

 Our smiles turned to wonder as we immediately began to appraise one another.
 I had never met another person who was actually born on the same day – and neither had she.
 Cindy looked at me a long time, sighed, “Oh, Shaun,” and then she spontaneously took my hand into hers.